hackclub/hackclub/workshops/hcload/README.md

 ## Part 5: Setting up your project locally
 ### Part 5.1: Installing deno

-For this workshop, we'll need version 1.4.6 of Deno.

 - [Deno installation docs](https://deno.land/manual/getting_started/installation)

 In a nutshell: